Singing bird box

-An unusual singing bird box by Frères Rochat, ca. 1810.
+An unusual singing bird box by Frères Rochat, c.
+1810.
 The bird is shown in a tiny cage, not concealed inside the box as usual.

 A singing bird box (boîte à oiseau chanteur in French) is a box, usually rectangular-shaped, which contains within a miniature automaton singing bird concealed below an oval lid and activated by means of an operating lever.

 Its origins are found in the city of Geneva and its invention in 1784/85 is attributed to Pierre Jaquet-Droz.

 The French term tabatière has also come to be used for any small decorative box resembling a snuffbox in form but not necessarily any longer used to contain snuff.

 Characteristics

 This object is made up of two separate parts, habitually crafted by different makers.
 The outer casing is a rectangular box variable in size, although with a standard measurement of approximately 100 × 65 × 40 mm, made of base metal, precious metal, tortoiseshell or other materials.
 It has an oval hole, some 45 x 35 mm in its top, edged normally by a decorative metal bezel.

 On the front of the box there is a small slider that when it is pushed to the right, the lid or medallion lifts to a near-vertical position, and a small, mechanical feathered bird pops through a grille and stands upright at the front centre of the oval opening.
 Then it begins to turn from side to side, to flap its wings, move its tail up and down, open and shut its beak and – in some cases – turn its head from side to side, while producing an unbroken stream of birdsong.
 At the end of the performance the automaton falls back into the box and the lid closes.

 While the bird is calling, a decorative pierced grille appears with a bird-shaped hole cut into it through which the performer rises and falls.
 While singing, a bird-shaped piece of grille jumps up to cover the hole through which the automaton has passed.